-Travelling for the first time is an experience unlike any other.
+Traveling for the first time is an experience unlike any other.
 You can never relive the first time you set off on an adventure, unsure what awaits you.
-But as a travelling novice, safety should be a priority.
-To help you have a happy and healthy trip, we’ve gathered some of the best tips around for first-time travellers to stay safe.
-Check them out:
+But as a traveling novice, safety should be a priority.
+To help you have a happy and healthy trip, we’ve gathered some of the best travel tips around for first-time solo travelers to stay safe.
+Check them out!

 1. Try not to stand out

-Unfortunately, travellers and tourists can be targets of petty crime.
+Unfortunately, travelers and tourists can be targets of petty crime.
 Opportunistic thieves will try and spot signs you’re not a local and test out their luck.
 Whether it’s pick-pocketing you or trying out a scam, you’re better off blending in so you’re not an easy target.
 Safety should always be first.
 Some dead giveaways include:

 - Wearing sandals with white socks